ponyspeed888/EFTemplate/README.md

 * MVVM toolkit support
 * Generate dynamic properties per entity, using EF Core 8 Json column or dictionary (To be added)
 *

+When you install this template with

+   dotnet new ponyspeed888-eftemplates

+It will be mostly the same as Microsoft.EntityFrameworkCore.Templates

+To Generate mvvm tool style property use

+   dotnet new ponyspeed888-eftemplates --TemplateType mvvm --force